Communications and Control for Wireless Drone-Based Antenna Array: System Model and General Problem Formulation

 To serve ground users distributed over a geographical area, the drones will dynamically change their positions based on each user's location.
+In our model, drones hover at specific locations to serve a user, and fly to a new position to serve another user.
 Such repositioning is needed for adjusting the distance and beam direction of the antenna array to each ground user.
-Note that, unlike a classical linear phased array that uses electronic beam steering, the proposed drone-based antenna array relies on the repositioning of drones.
+We consider a ``fly-then-hover-and-transmit" operation (as also done in \cite{HoverZhang}) for the drone-based antenna array system.
+In this case, drones transmit when they are stationary and, hence, transmission is not performed while the array moves.
+Such a transmission protocol is suitable for the considered drone-based antenna array system since the antenna array needs to be stable so as to effectively perform beamforming and to establish reliable communication links to ground users.
+Note that, unlike a classical linear phased array that uses electronic beam steering, the proposed drone-based antenna array relies on the repositioning of drones{\footnote{In general, the array gain depends on the elements' positions and the phase of the elements.
+In classical antenna array systems with fixed elements, the phase of the elements is often optimized.
+Here, we exploit the drones' flexibility to maximize the array directivity by optimizing the element (i.e., drone) spacing, given the elements' phases.}}.
 This is due to the fact that, in the drone antenna array, precisely adjusting the elements' phase is more challenging than the phased array whose elements are directly connected.
 In addition, a linear phased array cannot perform 3D beam steering.
 Hence, in our model, the drones dynamically adjust their positions in order to steer the beam towards ground users.
 Clearly, the \emph{service time}, which is the time needed to serve the ground users, depends on the transmission time and the control time during which the drones must move and stabilize their locations.
 The transmission time is inversely proportional to the downlink data rate which depends on the signal-to-noise-ratio (SNR) which is, in turn, function of the array's beamforming gain.

 The service time is an important metric for both users and drones.
 A lower service time yields a lower delay and, hence, higher quality-of-service for the users.
 Also, the service time is directly related to spectral efficiency as it depends on data rate and transmission bandwidth.
 For drones, a lower service time corresponds to a shorter flight time and less energy consumption.
 In fact, minimizing the service time improves both energy and spectral efficiency.
 Therefore, our goal is to minimize the total service time of the ground users by optimally adjusting the drones' locations, within a minimum control time, that can provide a maximum data rate.\\ For drone-to-ground communications, we consider a line-of-sight (LoS) propagation model as done in \cite{Qin} and \cite{Complition}.
 Such a channel model is reasonable here as the effect of multipath is significantly mitigated due to the high altitude of drones and using beamforming \cite{Complition}.
 The transmission rate from the drone antenna array to ground user $i$ in a far-field region is given by \cite{Complition}: